 The Osher Lifelong Learning Institute (OLLI) at Furman is accepting applications through June 15 for Class 6, Senior Leaders Greenville.

 Launched in 2013, Senior Leaders Greenville is a program designed for adults 55 and up who want to play a more essential role in the community.
 The program empowers participants to become active in fostering better lives for seniors in Greenville and the Upstate.

-Senior Leaders Greenville, which graduates its third class May 24, equips participants to be advocates and change-makers so they can represent the senior population in a variety of ways including serving on boards or commissions, lobbying for issues affecting seniors, attending civic meetings, or even running for office.
+Senior Leaders Greenville, which graduated its 5th class May 10, equips participants to be advocates and changemakers so they can represent the senior population in a variety of ways including serving on boards or commissions, lobbying for issues affecting seniors, attending civic meetings, or perhaps running for office.

 Through monthly lectures, seminars, tours and working groups, seniors explore issues identified in the Lt.
 Governor’s State Plan on Aging, which addresses topics such as health, re-education, transportation, caregiving, end-of-life issues, nutrition, technology and more.